Skip to contents

 Registering your own types

 You can register custom fit statistics with the function fitstat_register.
+These statistics can be anything.
+Please see its documentation.

 Available types